enPlace/react-api-todos/README.md

 # React Todo List

 ## About
 This project uses {JSON} Placeholder, a free fake API for testing and prototying.
-It was made as an exercise in destructuring, routing, and making API calls in React.
+It is simple, with no frills, but was made as an exercise in destructuring, routing, and making API calls in React.